obewan/SMLP/README.md

 # Roadmap to the first release

-- Add a Docker support. `[in progress]`
 - Preparing the release (cleaning, refactoring, testing, documentation, packaging).
+First release comming soon... `[in progress]`

 # Usage